UNC Hospitals Spine Center

 The UNC Hospitals Imaging and Spine Center offers a comprehensive, multidisciplinary approach to the diagnosis and treatment of spine disease, with a commitment to evidence-based practice, outcomes enhancement, and financial stewardship.
 Because most patients with spine-based pain do not require surgery for recovery, non-surgical treatment is emphasized.
 When required, the Spine Center provides timely and convenient access to spine surgery.

-The Center is a convenient, one-stop facility for imaging, physical therapy and physician care with fourteen physicians and three nurse practitioners from three specialties: physical medicine and rehabilitation, orthopaedics and neurosurgery.
+The Center is a convenient, one-stop facility for imaging, physical therapy and physician care with fourteen physicians and three nurse practitioners from three specialties: physical medicine and rehabilitation, orthopedics and neurosurgery.
 In addition, our physical therapists are trained spine specialists.

 Back and neck pain